BenjaminDalziel/Metabiomes/README.md

 # Metabiomes
-Modeling microbial community dynamics in networks of hosts
+Modeling microbiome dynamics in networks of hosts